sabukawa-alt/redcap-auto-randomization-time/README.md

 - Works with both the manual "Randomize" button and automatic (real-time trigger) randomization
 - Choose the date/time format (with or without time, with or without seconds)
-- Choose which event the destination field belongs to (for longitudinal projects)
+- Choose which event the destination field belongs to

 ## Installation
 1. Clone this repo into `<redcap-root>/modules/auto_randomization_time_v1.0.0`